MishukAdhikari/current-bitcoin-price/readme.txt

 This is a simple plugin which helps you to update real time Bitcoin Price by using <a href="https://api.coindesk.com">coindesk api</a>.

-If you want to see real time Bitcoin Price Follow the instructions bellow.
+If you need a ticker which is able to show the Current Bitcoin Price Follow the instructions bellow.

 A few notes about the sections above:

 * Install the plugin
 * Go to setting > Current Bitcoin Price
 * You will see a dashboard and simply use these shortcode.

 == Installation ==